Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_12_WAF.md

 The Performance Efficiency pillar refers to using computing resources efficiently while meeting system requirements.
 At the same time, it is important to maintain that efficiency as demand fluctuates and technologies evolve

+Factors that influence performance efficiency in the cloud include: selection, review, monitoring, tradeoffs.

 • The ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve

 • Best practices for performance efficiency: